Daizjon/Embedded-Systems-2/README.md

 # Embedded-Systems-2
-Incorporates C, Assembly, and Arduino Embedded Programming on a Mega 2560 board
+Incorporates C, Assembly, and Arduino Embedded Programming on a Mega 2560 board.